You are here

 18.11 Securities—Good Faith Defense to Controlling Person Liability

-The defendant [insert name] contends that [he] [she] [it] is not liable to the plaintiff even if [he] [she] [it] was a controlling person because [he] [she] [it] did not induce the violation that led to the plaintiff’s economic injury and [he] [she] [it] acted in good faith.
-The defendant has the burden of proving both of the following elements by a preponderance of the evidence:
+The defendant [insert name] contends that [he] [she] [other pronoun] [it] is not liable to the plaintiff even if [he] [she] [other pronoun] [it] was a controlling person because [he] [she] [other pronoun] [it] did not induce the violation that led to the plaintiff’s economic injury and [he] [she] [other pronoun] [it] acted in good faith.
+The defendant has the burden of proving each of the following two elements by a preponderance of the evidence:

 Comment